wgsl-tooling-wg/wesl-spec/Imports.md

 There are multiple higher level shading languages, such as [slang](https://github.com/shader-slang/slang) or [Rust-GPU](https://github.com/EmbarkStudios/rust-gpu) which support imports.
 They also support more features that WGSL currently does not offer.
 For complex projects, this can very much pay off.

 The downside is using additional tooling, and dealing with an additional translation layer.
 An additonal translation layer could lock shader authors out of certain WGSL features.

+Also, higher level GPU languages are typically processed at build time, which precludes using language features to adapt to runtime conditions like GPU characteristics or user settings.

 ## Composing shader code as strings at runtime